How Students Find Their Own Article Assignments

 - On the Home page, select Accelerated Reader.

 - There are three ways for students to find articles:

 Next, select Start Quiz.

-- You will see article ideas on the Accelerated Reader 360 page.
-Click an article that you are interested in.
+- Under "Articles you can read now," select an article that you are interested in.
 A window will open to give you more information about the article.
-If you want to read it and then answer questions, select Read & Quiz.
+If you want to read it and then answer questions, select Read & Take Quiz.

 - To search for articles on a specific subject, enter a word in the search field at the top of the page; then, press the enter key or select Search.
 You will see both books and articles in the results.
 Articles will have a Read & Take Quiz button; select it to open an article assignment.
 Note: Look for articles that interest you and that have an ATOS book level that is right for you.
 (Ask your teacher if you need help.)

-- Select one of the topics (such as Science, Culture, or Animals) under the search field.
+- Under "Discover Articles," select one of the categories (such as Science, Culture, or Animals).
 Then, scroll through the list until you see an article that interests you and select Read & Take Quiz for that article.
 Note: Look for articles that interest you and that have an ATOS book level that is right for you.
 (Ask your teacher if you need help.)

 First, you will see the instructions for the assignment.
 They will tell you what to think about and look for when you read the article.
 When you are done reading the instructions, read the article carefully.
 (You do not highlight the text when you read the article the first time.)
 Then, select Next >.